PrabhatKrRanjan/project-qa/README.md

 ## Description

-This project fetch data from api and populate data in grap.
-There are three graph is shown in ui.
-It also have funtionality to change data and fetch data.
+This project fetches data from API and populates data in the graph.
+There are three graphs shown in the UI.
+It also has the functionality to change dates to fetch data.

 ### Demo Link